michaeljosephroddy/connect-five-game/README.md

 - Long polling the requests and only responding to the client when the data is made availabe on the server.
 - Implementing web socket communication as web sockets allow for bi-directional communciatin.

+## Considerations

+I thought this was a really interesting project to work on and I definitely learned a lot throughout the development process as I encountered some scenarios/issues that I have never seen before.